CHN-beta/ovito/doc/manual/reference/pipelines/modifiers/coordination_analysis.rst

   :width: 30%
   :align: right

-This modifier performs two computations:
+This modifier computes two kinds of output:

-Coordination number
+Coordination numbers
-  It counts the number of neighbors of each particle that are within a given cutoff distance around its current position.
-This neighbor count, the so-called *coordination number* of the particle, will be stored in the ``Coordination`` output property by the modifier.
-This output property is available to subsequent modifiers in the OVITO data pipeline.
+  For each particle, it counts the number of other particles within a given cutoff distance.
+This neighbor count, the so-called *coordination number* of the particle, is stored in the ``Coordination`` output property by the modifier.
+The computed coordination numbers are available to subsequent modifiers in the OVITO data pipeline.
 For example, you could select all particles having a certain minimum number of neighbors using the :ref:`particles.modifiers.expression_select` modifier or visualize the computed coordination numbers using the :ref:`particles.modifiers.color_coding` modifier.